If you are here reading this, you’re probably serious about becoming an awesome

 5. Egg Timer

 Alright… why should a guitarist need an egg timer, except for preparing eggs?
 It’s because the guitarist uses the egg timer as a guide to practice sessions.
-In order to let your conscious brain recharge its batteries, and to help avoid carpal tunnel syndrome, it’s helpful to practice the guitar in bursts.
+In order to let your conscious brain recharge its batteries, and to help avoid carpal tunnel syndrome, it’s helpful to practice the

 For example, practice intensely for 10 minutes, then rest for five minutes, then do that again until, say, two hours in total have passed.
 The last thing you want is to be distracted by a clock or your watch while you’re practicing a chord progression or the scales and nuances of a solo.
 And the second-to-last thing is burnout, be it physical or mental.